mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 <li>U+0327 COMBINING CEDILLA: not included in any glyphset definition</li>
 <li>U+0328 COMBINING OGONEK: not included in any glyphset definition</li>
 <li>U+032E COMBINING BREVE BELOW: try adding syriac</li>
-<li>U+0331 COMBINING MACRON BELOW: try adding one of: tifinagh, syriac, caucasian-albanian, gothic, cherokee</li>
+<li>U+0331 COMBINING MACRON BELOW: try adding one of: syriac, gothic, cherokee, tifinagh, caucasian-albanian</li>
 <li>U+098D : not included in any glyphset definition</li>
 <li>U+098E : not included in any glyphset definition</li>
 <li>U+0991 : not included in any glyphset definition</li>